sds-271-f23/ProjectA_4/README.md

+# This is my copy - Sabrina Hatch

 # SDS271-Lab7 Project A Fit a curve and plot
 The class is designed to analyze the relationship between altitude and temperature based on input data provided in a CSV file.
 The class utilizes the pandas library for data manipulation and the scipy.optimize.curve_fit function for curve fitting.